To see all content, you will need the current version of Adobe Flash Player to view it.

 The ChurchBuilt in 1877, the Church is of a Gothic style design and is situtated on High Street in Bonnybridge.
 The inner walls show off the beautiful Thornliedyke stone, and the striking leaded stained-glass memorial windows offer a wonderful splash of colour to the sanctuary.
 The Church is on two levels, with seating for approximately 400 in total.
 The gallery houses the pipe organ and choir seating.
 The church hall was added later, as was as a small Vestry and Session room.
 Attached is a large modern fitted kitchen.
 There is a disabled access ramp at the front of the church as well as a ramp to the sanctuary from a side street.
 There is an induction loop system in place in the sanctuary and large print hymn books available.
 Parking is available on the road outside.
 A modern manse was purchased in 2009 and is situated in High Bonnybridge, about five minute's drive from the Church.

-Congregation We have a membership of some 340 with about 90 attending regular Sunday worship.
+Congregation We have a membership of some 200 with about 65 attending regular Sunday worship.
 The congregation attempts to remain in touch with the community through outreach and caring involvement.
 There is an active pastoral as well as mission presence in the congregation.
-The church has 17 elders and 3 members who join the elders on the Congregational Board.
+The church has 16 elders and operates committees under a Unitary Constitution.
 The church members are involved in the community and the congregation supports many community charities, including Christian Aid, Tradecraft, Fairtrade, Bible Society, Aberlour Trust, Blythswood and Strathcarron Hospice, as well as world mission projects.